 Over the last 35 years, Hans Riesen's research has been mostly focused on the laser spectroscopy, e.g. spectral hole-burning, of transition metal ion doped insulators/wide band gap semiconductors.
 He is particularly interested in light-induced changes in the solid state that have potential applications in ultra-high density optical data storage and optical signal processing.
 Very recently Hans and some of his team have studied the generation of slow and fast light by transient hole-burning.

 With the advent of the Australian Synchrotron, Hans has also become a user and strong supporter of synchrotron science.
 In recent years, Hans Riesen and his team have discovered a novel X-ray storage technology with applications in personal and clinical dosimetry, and medical imaging.
 A UNSW spin-off company (Dosimetry & Imaging Pty Ltd) is currently in the process of commercializing this technology.
-Hans Riesen is the author of over 130 journal articles in the field of laser spectroscopy of the solid state, three book chapters and has several accepted international patents (USA, China and Australia).
+Hans Riesen is the author of over 130 journal articles in the field of laser spectroscopy of the solid state, three book chapters and has several accepted international patents (USA, Europe and Australia).